 estimation problem, where the number of input features is equal to or greater than the number of output

-eatures.
+features.
 Moreover, numerous other proxy models have been developed for subsurface applications using

 more complex architectures such as generative adversarial networks (GANs) [55] and transformers [56, 57].